Work

 Much of the material researched and recorded for the project was from places of worship in Wales.
 As both photographer and researcher for the project, several thousands of my photographs are now available on the online project database.
 The database was produced to my design with the specialist Nigel Callaghan.
 Working with Chris Gibson, I also wrote and produced a DVD-ROM Imaging the Bible in Wales based on the research undertaken with the Project Research Fellow John Morgan-Guy.
 This was published with the large multi-author volume Biblical Art from Wales (2010), which was edited by John Morgan-Guy with the project’s principal investigator, Martin O'Kane.

 The ‘Stained Glass in Wales’ project ran from 2009 until 2011 at the Centre, and initially drew on the biblical stained glass of the nineteenth and twentieth centuries, recorded while I was working on the ‘Imaging the Bible in Wales’ project between 2005 and 2008.
 This was expanded to include medieval stained glass and the work of more contemporary makers that was not necessarily biblical.
-After the end of the funding for this project, I have continued to monitor the online catalogue on a voluntary basis, occasionally add further photography as time permits.
+After the end of the funding for this project, I continued to monitor the online catalogue on a voluntary basis, occasionally adding further photography as time permitted.
 Despite having no funding to do so, I continued to research stained glass in Wales as well as writing and producing my book, Stained Glass from Welsh Churches, was published in June 2014.

 Home again